MicrosoftDocs/win32/desktop-src/WmiSdk/cleaning-up-and-shutting-down-a-wmi-application.md

 ---
-Description: 'After you set the security levels for your IWbemServices pointer, you can access the various capabilities of WMI.
-After you finish using WMI, you must shut down your application.'
+Description: After you set the security levels for your IWbemServices pointer, you can access the various capabilities of WMI.
+After you finish using WMI, you must shut down your application.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '32bc7dd8-cb05-4354-bf46-f4359ac1f0d8'
+ms.assetid: 32bc7dd8-cb05-4354-bf46-f4359ac1f0d8
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: Cleaning up and Shutting Down a WMI Application
+title: Cleaning up and Shutting Down a WMI Application ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
 ---

 # Cleaning up and Shutting Down a WMI Application

-After you set the security levels for your [**IWbemServices**](iwbemservices.md) pointer, you can access the various capabilities of WMI.
+After you set the security levels for your [**IWbemServices**](/windows/win32/WbemCli/nn-wbemcli-iwbemservices?branch=master) pointer, you can access the various capabilities of WMI.
 After you finish using WMI, you must shut down your application.

 The following procedure describes how to clean up and shut down a WMI application.